Anne Hathaway

 Anne Hathaway's Wedding Dress

-In one of her interviews, the actress admitted: "He's given me a new sense of joy in life.
-I think there's a narrative now that we, as women, don't need anyone.
-But it turns out, I did need my husband.
-His unique and incomparable love has changed me."
+In one of her interviews, the actress admitted: "He's brought such joy into my life.
+I think there's this narrative now that we, as women, don't need anyone.
+But it turns out, I really did need my husband.
+His love has completely changed me."

 Anne Hathaway with Her Husband and Son